-A streamlined wardrobe of high quality, versatile clothing is one of the easiest ways to shop more sustainably.
+A streamlined wardrobe of high-quality, versatile clothing is one of the easiest ways to shop more sustainably.
 It's about shopping with value instead of volume in mind.

 AMERICAN MADE PRODUCTION

 Senza Tempo's quality is apparent when you see or touch our clothing.
 What isn't always obvious is the impact fashion has on the environment and its workers.